maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

     from the memory and improve the value func
         - Gives the value approximator a bit of a boost
-- The base alg is A3C built with CNN and LSTM networks (LSTM because we need help remembering the past since each state is partially observed aka not a full summary of the past)
+- The base alg is A3C built with CNN and LSTM networks (LSTM because we need help remembering the past since each state is partially observed)
-- Each aux function uses its own DQN and model to do its thing and these models are trained to get better at the aux tasks, but in all cases the params are shared somehow between these aux task models and the main A3C (LSTM and CNN) model to balance improvement of the aux tasks with the improvement of the main task at hand
+- Each aux function uses its own DQN and model to do its thing and these models are trained to get better at the aux tasks, but in all cases the params are shared between these aux task models and the main A3C (LSTM and CNN) model to balance improvement of the aux tasks with the improvement of the main task at hand
-- Also these aux tasks use Q-Learning (Off policy) so we can use a memory to train them, the transitions sampled from this memory are samples using a simplified Prioritized Replay method where there is a 50/50 chance to pick a transition with a non-zero imm reward and one with a zero reward, this helps with allowing to train on transitions with feedback more often
+- Also these aux tasks use Q-Learning (Off policy) so we can use a memory to train them, the transitions sampled from this memory are sampled using a simplified Prioritized Replay method where there is a 50/50 chance to pick a transition with a non-zero imm reward and one with a zero reward, this helps with allowing to train on transitions with feedback more often
 - *** This alg is the state-of-the-art rl alg for sparse reward signals, it is better than vanilla A3C, Prioritized Dueling Double DQN ect. according to the authors